Lower Your Expenses

 How to Avoid It

-If you choose not to enroll in overdraft protection, any transactions your account can’t cover will be denied, ideally.
+If you choose not to enroll in overdraft protection, any transactions that would overdraw your account will generally be declined, preventing overdraft fees.
+This approach helps avoid unexpected charges but may result in declined transactions if you don’t have sufficient funds.

 ATM Withdrawal Fees